an older bald black man pointing to a newspaper clipping in a scrapbook he is holding while sitting on a brown couch

 Former Detroit Tiger Les Cain looks at his scrapbook, remembering his baseball-playing days, in his Richmond home.

-Editor’s note: This is the first story in an upcoming series about onetime Major League Baseball player and longtime Richmond resident Les Cain.
+Editor’s note: This is the first story in a three-part series about onetime Major League Baseball player and longtime Richmond resident Les Cain.

 Story and photos by Joe Porrello